incoming-inc/ios-template-app/widget-integration.md

 ![Small widget example](./images/widget_small.png)
 ![Large widget example](./images/widget_large.png)

-The large widget is shown when the Notification center is shown in landscape mode, and the small one for portrait.
+Broadly speaking, the large widget is shown when the Notification Center is shown in landscape mode, and the small one for portrait.

 ## Pre-requisites